 • (Activities available may vary)

-– Safety is always our primary concern.
-No students will be able to enter animal pastures or pens.
+– Safety is always our primary concern!!
+No students will be allowed to enter animal enclosures, pastures and/or pens.

 – Clean portable toilets are available on site